 How early to prepare

-As soon as your target week is clear, pencil the date and start access checks.
-Confirm parking or permits, lift bookings, and any restrictions on large vehicles.
-For chain completions, insist on a realistic key-release window and plan for waiting-time contingencies.
+As soon as your target week is clear, pencil in the date and begin the access checks.
+Confirm permits, loading bays, lift bookings, and any restrictions on large vehicles or timed entries.
+For chain completions, set a realistic key-release window and build in a buffer rather than assuming the ideal timeline will hold.
+Loading and unloading usually shape the day more than the drive itself.

-Scenario 3: Weekend move without concierge coverage.
-You pre-collect keys on Friday, stage packed items near the exit, and park early Saturday for a straight-through load, avoiding weekday school-run traffic.
+Scenario 3: Weekend move without concierge cover.
+Keys are collected in advance on Friday, packed items are staged near the exit, and the team can load early Saturday before residential parking becomes more awkward.

 Practical scheduling checklist

-• Confirm key-release times with agents/solicitors and set a realistic arrival window at the destination.
+- Confirm key-release times with agents or solicitors and set a realistic arrival window at the destination.

-• Book any lifts, loading bays, or concierge support and align crew arrival to those slots.
+- Book lifts, loading bays, or concierge support and align removals-team arrival to those fixed slots.

-• Avoid final working days of the month if you can; consider mid-week, mid-month alternatives.
+- Avoid final working days of the month if you can, and consider mid-week, mid-month alternatives.

-• In school holidays, start earlier to beat traffic and allow for longer loading times.
+- In school holidays, start earlier to beat traffic and preserve more usable loading time.

-• Build a buffer for delays: weather, traffic, long carries, or extended key waits.
+- Build a buffer for delays caused by weather, traffic, long carries, or late key release.

 Where to look next